-The importance of picking a healthy puppy just can't be overstated.... but do you know how to recognize a pup who is strong and healthy?
-Get the info you need here.
+The importance of choosing a healthy puppy just can't be overstated, but do you know how to recognize a pup who is strong and healthy?

-According to recent ASPCA research figures, the cost of keeping a dog is somewhere around $1500 per year (more in the first year of puppyhood).
+According to recent ASPCA research figures, the cost of owning a dog is somewhere around $1500 per year (more in the first year of puppyhood).

 Now, that's a lot of money in anyone's books, but if you get a sickly pup who needs an above average amount of veterinary care those figures could end up being significantly higher.

 A puppy who isn't well bred and properly taken care of may cost less to begin with, but he (or she) will end up costing you a lot MORE in the long run!

 And there's more to consider than just the financial cost.
 If the pup you choose isn't strong and healthy, the heartache of watching him suffer (or even die) is a high price to pay, especially when children are involved.

 SO... to help you avoid these problems, I've put together a printable checklist that will help you evaluate any puppy quickly, so that you stand the best chance of bringing home a pup who will spend many happy, HEALTHY years with you and your family.